On the circle, Gaussian Multiplicative Chaos and Beta Ensembles match exactly: Main result and consequences

-where $(\alpha_j)_{j \geq 0}$ are the Verblunsky coefficients of the measure $GMC^{\gamma}$ and $V^{(n-1)}$ is an explicitly computable polynomial with integer coefficients.
-For example, we have (see \cite{Sim05-1}, formulas (1.3.51), (1.3.52), (1.3.53))
+This provides the distribution of $GMC^\gamma\left( \partial \D \right)$.
+The expression giving $c_n$ is a consequence of general theory of OPUC: see \cite[Theorem 1.5.5 p.60]{Sim05-1}), and \cite{Sim05-1}, formulas (1.3.51), (1.3.52), (1.3.53). \end{proof}

-Since the joint law of $(\alpha_j)_{j \geq 0}$ is known, these formulas uniquely determine the joint law of the moments $(c_n)_{n \geq 1}$ and $(C_n)_{n \geq 1}$.
-It is possible to compute, when they exist, "moments of the moments", i.e. the expectation of products of some powers of the $c_n$'s, their conjugates, and a power of the total mass of the chaos.
+It is possible to compute, when they exist, moments of the Fourier coefficients, i.e. the expectation of products of some powers of the $c_n$'s, their conjugates, and a power of the total mass of the chaos.
 For example, it is not difficult (but not obvious) to deduce Conjecture 1 of \cite{R17} from our Main Theorem.
 Similarly, we get immediately

 where $\gamma = \sqrt{\frac{2}{\beta}}$, which is consistent to the computation of the Edwards-Anderson's order parameter in the circular model of the $\frac{1}{f}$ noise: see formula (7) of \cite{CLD}.
 One can also recover formula (42) of \cite{CLD} when $\gamma \leq 1$.